vivid-inc/polypara/QUALITY.md

 ## Release checklist

-Review the entirety of the release checklist before proceeding.
+Familiarize yourself with the entirety of this release checklist before proceeding.
+It informs you of what you need to be prepared to confirm has already been completed during each phase.

 #### Before release
 - Update [CHANGELOG.md](CHANGELOG.md) to reflect the new version.